lbfm-rwth/gap-lesson/_episodes/06-attributes.md

 ~~~
 {: .output}

-In the last example, the group in question was the same - we haven't
-constructed another copy of `AlternatingGroup(10)`; however, the result
-of the calculation was not stored in `A`.
+As you can see, we only called `AlternatingGroup(10)` once but GAP apparently
+did not store the result in `A` and did all the work again when we called
+` AvgOrdOfCollection(A)` the second time.

-If you need to reuse this value, one option could be to store it in some
+If you need to reuse this value, one option is to store it in some
-variable, but then you should be careful about matching such variables
+variable, but then you must be careful about matching such variables
-with corresponding groups, and the code could become quite convoluted
+with corresponding groups and the code could become quite convoluted
 and unreadable.

-On the other hand, GAP has a notion of attributes which
+Luckily GAP provides a good solution to the above problem: Attributes of objects.
-are used to accumulate information that objects learn about themselves
-during their lifetime.
-Consider the following example:
+These are used to accumulate information that objects learn about themselves during their lifetime.
+Let us have a look at a first example:

 ~~~
 G:=Group([ (1,2,3,4,5,6,7,8,9,10,11), (3,7,11,8)(4,10,5,6) ]);